coverclock/com-diag-hazer/README.md

 both NMEA and UBX messages interleaved in the same input stream.

-If you're wondering why I don't use the excellent open source GPS daemon (gpsd) and its GPS monitor (gpsmon), the answer is: I have, in several projects, typically in conjunction with the open source NTPsec daemon (ntpd).
+If you're wondering why I don't use the excellent open source GPS daemon (gpsd) and its GPS monitor (gpsmon), the answer is: I have, in many projects, typically in conjunction with the open source NTPsec daemon (ntpd).
 Hazer was developed as an excuse for me to learn in detail more about how GPS works and how NMEA and UBX sentences are formatted (because I only learn by doing), and